joesweeny/video-game-api/README.md

 ```
 Executing the above command performs the following:
 - Builds the relevant services to run this application (Nginx reverse proxy serving requests to the PHP application
-degine in the api docker-composer service).
+defined in the api docker-composer service).
 - Runs the required database migrations (within the migrate service).
-- Also runs the database seeder command to seed the database with the data provided in the test specification.
+- Also runs the database seeder command to seed the database with the data provided in the specification.

 #### Note
 Executing `bin/docker-dev-up -d --build` returns to the terminal the host and port to access the API.